Difficult topics and moments

 Sometimes it can be helpful to talk with individual students embroiled in controversy, helping them figure out what they’ve learned or need to learn or what support they might need.

-See additional resources below.
+See the blogpost “10 in the moment responses for addressing micro- or macroaggressions in classroom” (Pittman, 5/14/20) or additional resources below for further ideas.
 If you’re an Elon faculty member in the middle of a tricky situation and want to talk confidentially, feel free to call CATL to set up a conversation (x5106).

-Diane J. Goodman’s Dealing with Student Resistance: Sources and Strategies discusses both the reasons for student resistance and ways to deal with it.
-Her Responding to Biased or Offensive Comments suggests considering your goals and offers multiple possible choices for how to respond.
+Diane J. Goodman’s Responding to Biased or Offensive Comments suggests instructors should consider their goals and offers multiple options for how to respond.

-National Coalition for Dialogue & Deliberation, “Engagement Streams Framework [Guide],” 2014.
+National Coalition for Dialogue & Deliberation (2014) “Engagement Streams Framework [Guide]”.

 Obear, K. (2010).
 How to facilitate triggering situations.
 Belchertown, MA: Alliance For Change.